 Taking a step into the warehouse, however, rapidly changes the perspective on things: it’s bewildering that such a brand can maintain focus and heart towards enthusiasts without that sentiment getting lost to goals, profits, and quotas.
 A mere glimpse of the warehouse shows that CSF is a massive brand, and if the multiple factories in multiple countries didn’t give that away, the endless sea of brown “CSF”-laden boxes will.
 The California warehouse ships and receives thousands of radiators every day; however, the surprise continues… Ravi admits that the Rancho Cucamonga headquarters we stood in only houses a fraction of goods in contrast to their Chesapeake, Virginia distribution center.

 Travelling through the aisles and rows, Ravi spent time not only highlighting the product lines and capabilities, but also highlighted the logistical feats and steps taken to keep the company working like a well-oiled machine.
-Aspects like a warehouse that consumes almost no electricity at all, efficient packaging and shipping dynamics, and aisles built around specific forklift parameters all go towards a common goal.
-As the massive gears of the CSF machine turn, it's attention to detail that keeps those gears spinning without resistance.
-It's that mindset, in turn, that allows Ravi and company to continue their focus on enthusiast-minded projects, too.
+Aspects like a warehouse that consumes almost no electricity at all, efficient packaging and shipping dynamics, and aisles built around specific forklift parameters you learn at the forklift licence Melbourne course, all go towards a common goal.
+As the massive gears of the CSF machine turn, it’s attention to detail that keeps those gears spinning without resistance.
+It’s that mindset, in turn, that allows Ravi and company to continue their focus on enthusiast-minded projects, too.

 With a focused involvement at events like SEMA, AAPEX, and now the Tokyo Auto Salon comes a focus on incredible project cars.
 For more than a decade, CSF has taken pride in punching well above their weight class for their trade show displays, which includes involvement with some of the community’s best cars and debuts.
 “A lot of this involvement comes from my own personal enthusiast joy of wanting to be part of these really cool projects and have my parts on them,” Ravi tells me, “to help be part of a special build that benefits the automotive aftermarket community and industry.”